RemixIT: Continual self-training of speech enhancement models via bootstrapped remixing: RemixIT Method

-where $b$ is the batch's index and $\mathcal{P} := \{(1,2), (2,1)\}$ is the set of permutations between the model's noise output slots.
 If the noise sources are independent from each other and the clean speech component, then the model can learn to minimize this loss by reconstructing the mixture using its first estimated slot and either one of the two noise slots available.
 Although MixIT has been proven effective for various simulated speech enhancement setups \cite{fujimura2021noisyTargetTRaining,tzinis2021separate}, the assumption about having access to a diverse set of in-domain noise recordings from $\D_n'$ which aptly captures the true distribution of the present background noises $\D_n^*$ make it impractical for many real-world settings.
-To this end, other works \cite{saito2021trainingSEsystemsWNoisyDatasets,trinh2021unsupervised_speechenhancement_ASR_disentanglement_losses} have tried to deal with the distribution shift between the on-hand noise dataset $\D_n$ and the clean noise distribution $\D_n^*$ in order to avoid the need of in-domain noise samples.
+To this end, other works \cite{saito2021trainingSEsystemsWNoisyDatasets,trinh2021unsupervised_speechenhancement_ASR_disentanglement_losses} have tried to deal with the distribution shift between the on-hand noise dataset $\D_n$ and the actual noise distribution $\D_n^*$ in order to avoid the need of in-domain noise samples.
 Specifically, \cite{saito2021trainingSEsystemsWNoisyDatasets} proposes to use extra noise injection from an OOD distribution and in \cite{trinh2021unsupervised_speechenhancement_ASR_disentanglement_losses} ASR and disentanglement losses have been proposed.
 However, the performance of the former method still depends heavily the level of distribution shift between the actual noise distribution $\D_n^*$ and $\D_n$ while the latter method is more restrictive since it requires large pre-trained ASR models.